Robert Gould (poet)

 Robert Gould (1660? – 1708/1709) was a significant voice in Restoration poetry in England.

 He was born in the lower classes and orphaned when he was thirteen.
 It is possible that he had a sister, but her name and fate are unknown.
 Gould entered into domestic service.
 His first employer is unknown, but hints in his poetry indicate that it was a lady and that his job was as a footman.
 By the age of twenty, however, he had entered the employ of Charles Sackville, 6th Earl of Dorset.
 Dorset was known for his libertine lifestyle and his patronage of the arts, and Gould possibly learned to read and write and was afforded books to read while in Dorset's employ.
 He appears to have moved to the pantry side of domestic service.

 Poetry

-Gould began his poetic career with a number of odes to peers, and his odes to ladies are particularly stylized and idealistic.
+Gould began his poetic career with a number of odes to peers, and his odes to ladies are particularly stylised and idealistic.
 In the seventeenth century, a writer of an ode could expect remuneration, either in the form of a gift or, at the least, a higher fee from the bookseller in anticipation of sales to the flattered subject's supporters and family.
 Gould did sell his odes, but he appears to have made very little by them.
 In 1683, however, Gould changed employers and made a name for himself as an author by writing Love Given O'er: Or a Satyr on the Inconstancy of Woman.
 The poem was at least partially an imitation of Juvenal, but it pursued its theme of misogyny with a fury and detail even Juvenal would not have dared.